opennars/opennars-applications/src/main/java/com/opennars/applications/pong/notes.md

 == Current commit

 * giving NARS the position informations from the (sorted) proto-objects
+- produces to complex products for to many objects (>= 4) - and it slows down

 == TODO
     * merge tracked patches if they are the same